BrunoThums/SSLVerifier/README.md

 - Optionally put, by argument, the addition of port 80 and 443 at the end of the URL
 - Add custom message for host invalid or error
 - Check if all protocols are disable (is it even accessible?)]
-- Check if sslscan is installed and if not, automatically install
-- Put into path, so it can be run anywhere
 - Check, by argument, for valid/invalid certificates